 Over the years, we have created a comprehensive bioethics program that serves the medical school, the Mount Sinai Health System and the Mount Sinai community.
 It includes ethics education for our medical students, house staff, and nurses, and a variety of courses and activities for teaching bioethics to MD and PhD and students in our several Masters Degree programs.
 It also establishes an institutionalized relationship between Icahn and an international academic community.
 In addition, members of the Bioethics Program provide clinical and research ethics consultation, participate in research, and conduct scholarship.
 Learn more about our recent scholarship

-Bioethics at ISMMS has grown to include the Master of Science in Bioethics degree, as well as a curriculum for teaching bioethics to MD and PhD students, house staff, and students in our master's degree programs, which involve institutional relationships between ISMMS and the Union Graduate College and The Graduate Center of the City University of New York (GCCUNY).
+Bioethics at ISMMS has grown to include the Master of Science in Bioethics degree, as well as a curriculum for teaching bioethics to MD and PhD students, house staff, and students in our master's degree programs, which involve institutional relationships between ISMMS and Clarkson University and The Graduate Center of the City University of New York.
 In addition, we partner in an annual international academic consortium on bioethics with the bioethics programs at Oxford University, King's College of London, the Free University of Amsterdam, and Bar Ilan University in Israel.